plutosmp/extras/README.md

 # extras

-a "extra feature" pluto for PlutoMC server.
+a "extra feature" plugin for PlutoMC server.